chrisgrieser/nvim-tinygit/README.md

 ```

 ## Commands
-All commands are available as lua function or as sub-command of `:Tinygit`,
+All commands are available as Lua function or as sub-command of `:Tinygit`,
 for example `require("tinygit").interactiveStaging()` and `:Tinygit
 interactiveStaging`.
-Note that the lua function is preferable,
+Note that the Lua function is preferable,
 since `:Tinygit` does not accept command-specific options and does not
 trigger visual-mode specific changes.